 It can also stand for “美美 (měi měi – pretty).
 When MM is used, it usually means a young or pretty girl, so be careful when you choose to use it.

 PMP comes from the phrase 拍马屁 (pāi mǎ pì), which directly translates to “patting the horse’s backside,” and is equivalent to the English version of a bootlicker or a suck-up.
 In essence, it refers to someone who may just be flattering you and may not be completely truthful about the situation.

 4. 250 二百五 (èr bǎi wǔ)

 The term for this means “idiot” or “moron,” and comes from an ancient Chinese story.
-In Ancient China, the square hole in copper coins was used to string them together.
+Previously in China, the square holes in copper coins were used to string them together.
 1000 coins stringed together was a “diao.”
-Half of a diao, or 半吊子 (bàn diào zi) was used as slang to talk about someone who was inadequate.
+Half of a diao or 半吊子 (bàn diào zi) was used as slang to talk about someone who was inadequate.

-As a way to describe themselves, modest Chinese scholars went a step further and took a half of the half, hence the 250, to show they were a real idiot.
+As a way to describe themselves, modest Chinese scholars went a step further and took half of the half— hence the 250—to show they were real idiots.